 The church is Trinity Episcopal, which has a ton of history.
-It also has real Tiffany windows, which Robbie photographed and printed on vellum (I think) to recreate the stained-glass effect.
+It also has real Tiffany windows, which Robbie photographed and printed on vellum to recreate the stained-glass effect."

 One thing about Staunton that makes it stand out among other downtowns is that it has tons of original buildings that survived urban renewal during the last century.

 No video.
 No Twitter feed.
-No digital effects…
+No digital effects.

 Even with minimal merch from the toy store in the window, you, for those brief moments, became like Ralphy in A Christmas Story.

-This has rendered much of modern retail design sterile, imposing and devoid of emotion.
+This has rendered much of modern retail design sterile, imposing, and devoid of emotion.

-Why does that matter?
+Why does shop window design matter?

-Because well done shop windows let us do either of two things:
+Because well-done shop windows let us do either of two things:

 See into ourselves to discover child-like wonder.

 When Main Street retailers talk about what independent stores do for a community, they often talk about how they "give back to the community" through donations to worthy causes.

-But the one thing I think many miss is what they can give back with their creativity, love of their town and desire to see the faces of shoppers delighted and surprised.
+But the one thing I think many miss is what they can give back with their creativity, love of their town, and desire to see the faces of shoppers delighted and surprised.

-That's what holiday shopping is all about folks.
+That's what holiday shopping is all about, folks